Arguably the most common and earliest-appearing sign of the natural aging process is sagging skin.

 4. Moisturize, cleanse, and tone the skin on your neck rather than just focusing on your face.
 Moisturizer for your neck can really do much in maintaining your skin’s health and youthfulness.

-5. Apply effective neck creams for turkey neck in an upwards motion to reduce too much stretching and to boost circulation.
+5. Apply effective neck creams for the turkey neck in an upwards motion to reduce too much stretching and boost circulation.

 6. Consult your doctor about less invasive medical turkey neck treatment like botox, dermabrasion, laser skin rejuvenation, or chemical peels.